Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 What’s Next

-With storage handled, the next piece is the API layer: a unified endpoint that accepts all generation types, validates requests with Pydantic, and coordinates credit reservation to ensure users are never charged without delivery.
+With storage handled, the next piece is the API layer: a unified endpoint that accepts all generation types, validates requests with Pydantic, and coordinates credit reservation so users are never charged without delivery.

 → Next: The Unified API with Credit Reservation